This is in reference to the ongoing controversy regarding the dist Hq for Lower Siang.

 In seminars and conferences and meetings, we hear Sharmas, Goswamis

-The aggressive Hindi brand of Hinduism promoted by BJP-
+The aggressive Hindi brand of Hinduism promoted by BJP-RSS is

 making Hindus in fringe areas like Nepal, Assam or even Manipur phobic to Hinduism.

 On the other hand, Christianity and even Islam is spreading in China.
 This is because

 no political party has been formed on religious lines in Christianity or Islam.
 Nationality